 8. Tips for easily influenced child

 When you have a kid that’s easily influenced, things can be different, and protecting him may need extra time and steps.
-The kid may not be weak in terms of personality, but very sensitive and emotional, so boys can influence him the bad way wit habits you don’t like.
-So, think about that, and try solving the problem by talking directly to him or her, and see what they say and even take them for visits to families you trust to see the interactions with their children.
+The kid may not be weak in terms of personality, but very sensitive and emotional, so boys can influence him the bad way, with habits you don’t like.
+So, think about that, and try solving the problem by talking directly to him or her, and see what they say, and even take them for visits to families you trust to see the interactions with their children.
 Consider that as a study to understand your kids better and help them.

-Talk to the teacher and see what they can do, kids spend lots of time in kindergarten and schools, so, they may show signs you don’t notice at home.
+Talk to the teacher and see what they can do, kids spend lots of time in kindergarten and school, so they may show signs you don’t notice at home.
 Besides, teachers have the skills to diagnose and treat problems in the right way.